jumpingcontent/Wikinets_Research/GroupRolesContributions.md

 Group roles: Here are some roles below with a bit of info on how each person will go ahead with them.

-* Research: Kasia For research we'll look into installation and deployment.
+* Research: Kasia
+For research we'll look into installation and deployment.

+* Documentation: Ron
-* Documentation: Yasir We'll make sure to have a good list of ports and protocols and what they do.
+We'll make sure to have a good list of ports and protocols and what they do.

+* Testing: Yasir
-* Testing: Sou We'll run the MediaWiki and test each function.
+We'll run the MediaWiki and test each function.

-* Support: Juan Ron We'll work with each group member depending on which items above need contributions.
+* Support: Juan
+We'll work with each group member depending on which items above need contributions.

 * Communication: We'll keep in touch both through weekly/bi-weekly meetings and also a continuous group text chat.